dsuarez993/Tupp-it/README.md

 # Tupp-it

-Application prototype for Smartphones that allow users to trade their homemade meals with nearby people.
-It includes a catalogue of products by location, chat and push notifications.
+Application prototype for Smartphones that allow users to trade their homemade dishes with nearby people.
+It includes a catalog of products by location, chat and push notifications.
 Developed with Android, Node.js and MongoDB.

 ***************
 This project is divided in three sub-projects: